munterfi/archgis/README.md

 ./archgis_test.sh
 ```

+This will download earthquake data from the USGS Hazard feed and country polygons from Natural Earth.
+These data sets are then read in by Python, R and Julia using GDAL to check the binding
+to this library.
+Then CRS transformations are performed using PROJ and spatial
+intersections using GEOS.
+If the test finishes successfully, the spatial libraries
+are installed properly and the bindings to Python, R and Julia are correct.

 ## Updating ArchGIS
-To update ArchGIS including the R, Python and Julia packages run the updater script:
+To update ArchGIS including the Python, R and Julia packages run the updater script:
 ``` bash
 sudo ./archgis_update.sh
 ```